OctopusSamples/OctoPub/java/products-service/README.md

 microservice stack.
 Feature branches can either be deployed to platforms like AWS Lambda, or run locally.

+This functionality is implemented in the [reverse-proxy](https://github.com/OctopusSamples/OctoPub/tree/master/go/reverse-proxy) service.

 To test this microservice locally, start the service from the command line or from within your IDE.
 This exposes the API at http://localhost:8083.